awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/viewing-CloudWatch-logs.md

    + Double\-click the name of the log group\.
    + Right\-click the name of the log group, and then choose **View Log Streams**\.

    The log group's contents are displayed in the **Log Streams** pane\.
-For information about interacting with the log events in each stream, see [Working with CloudWatch log events](working-CloudWatch-log-events.md)\.
+For information about interacting with the log events in each stream, see [Working with CloudWatch log eventsWorking with CloudWatch Logs Insights](working-CloudWatch-log-events.md)\.
 ![\[Viewing log streams in a CloudWatch log group in AWS Explorer\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

 ## Viewing log streams with the **Lambda** node<a name="viewing-lamba-log-groups"></a>